Trusted by Brisbane Patients Since 1979

-Last Updated on 31 August 2024 by Brisbane Livewell Clinic
+Last updated on 10 July 2025 by Brisbane Livewell Clinic Editorial Team

 Hypertension (HTN) is the medical term for high blood pressure.
 It is dangerous because it makes the heart work too hard and contributes to atherosclerosis (hardening of arteries), besides increasing the risk of heart disease and stroke.
 Approximately 1 billion adults globally (1) are affected by Blood Pressure / Hypertension (HTN).
 This common medical condition is characterised by persistently elevated blood pressure (BP) (2) and is the principal cause of cardiovascular diseases and premature death.
 (1) A natural approach can help to prevent hypertension with lifestyle improvement leading the way to better heart health.